EvgeniyaItkina/from-the-ground-up-bundling/lessons/03-adding-lint/README.md

 - Installing ESlint is as simple as `npm install --save-dev eslint`
 - An alternative would be to use `npm init @eslint/config`, which also creates a lint configuration for you
+  - What is `npm init`?
+It is a way to create a new project with a specific template.
+For example, `npm init @vitejs/app` creates a new Vite project. `npm init @eslint/config` creates a new ESLint configuration.
+  - How does it work?
+It downloads the package you specify and executes it.
+In our case, it downloads `@eslint/create-config` and runs it (the `create` is added by the `npm init`).
+Nothing magical here.

 ## 3 Configuring ESLint